Abd Allah ibn Muti: Governorship of Kufa

 After Yazid's death, Ibn al-Zubayr gained recognition as caliph in most of the provinces of the Caliphate except parts of Syria.
 He appointed Ibn Muti as governor of Kufa and its dependencies in April 685, replacing Abd Allah ibn Yazid al-Khath'ami.
 Upon hearing from his advisers news of Ibn Muti's appointment, the Syria-based Umayyad caliph Abd al-Malik called him "a brave man who has fallen many a time, and a valiant one, how he hates fleeing".
 Ibn Muti appointed Iyas ibn Mudarib al-Ijli as the head of his shurṭa with orders to severely punish seditious activities in the city.
 After Iyas raised suspicions of rebellion by the pro-Alid noble al-Mukhtar al-Thaqafi (who fought alongside Ibn Muti against the Umayyads in Mecca), Ibn Muti attempted to summon al-Mukhtar.
 But al-Mukhtar delayed his appearance before the governor and secretly organized a coup against him by his Kufan partisans.

 The Kufan Arab nobility largely supported Ibn Muti, but al-Mukhtar's forces were strengthened with the recruitment of the Kufan grandee Ibrahim ibn al-Ashtar.
 Ibn al-Ashtar was instrumental in the fighting which ultimately forced Ibn Muti to withdraw from the city.
 Most of the fighting took place in the streets and alleys of Kufa, with the pro-Alid opponents of the governor led by al-Sa'ib ibn Malik al-Ash'ari and Ibn al-Ashtar ultimately besting Ibn Muti's men and forcing him and a small coterie of supporters to barricade in the city's fortified palace.
 He was persuaded by his supporter, the Arab noble Shabath ibn Rib'i al-Tamimi, to secretly escape the city alone after refusing an earlier suggestion to formally surrender, which he deemed a betrayal of Ibn al-Zubayr.
 Ibn Muti praised the Arab nobles on his side and dismissed Mukhtar's supporters as lowly men before evacuating.
 His supporters then obtained safe conduct in return for giving al-Mukhtar their allegiance.
 In a different account of events, Ibn Muti departs Kufa after being granted 100,000 silver dirhams and safe conduct by al-Mukhtar.

 Later service and death

 After leaving Kufa, Ibn Muti established himself in Basra where the Zubayrids remained in control.
-Ibn Muti returned in 689/90 to Mecca in the company of Mus'ab, Basra's governor and brother of Ibn al-Zubayr.
-Despite a pardon issued for him by Abd al-Malik, Ibn Muti fought and died alongside Ibn al-Zubayr during the Umayyad siege of Mecca led by al-Hajjaj ibn Yusuf in late 692.
+Ibn Muti returned in 689/90 to Mecca where Ibn al-Zubayr held out.
+Despite a pardon issued for him by Abd al-Malik, Ibn Muti fought and died alongside Ibn al-Zubayr during the second Umayyad siege of Mecca led by al-Hajjaj ibn Yusuf in late 692.